CalebSargeant/ansible/README.md

 # Ansible

-A home for all of my Ansible playsbooks.
+A home for all of my Ansible playbooks.

 ## Prerequisites
 ### Ansible